Get insider access

 Sennheiser HD 490 PRO

 The Sennheiser HD 490 PRO are open-back headphones, and they have a better passive soundstage than the closed-back Sennheiser HD 620S.
-The HD 490 PRO supply a much more consistent sound with more accurate bass to deliver a good amount of rumble and punch.
+The HD 490 PRO supply a much more consistent sound.
 They also include an extra set of ear pads and particularly perform better than the HD 620S for people who wear glasses.
 The HD 620S are well-made and comfortable with a sparser set of accessories.
 Their noise isolation makes them more suitable to wear in different environments.
-Their sound profile is relatively neutral, but their bass response is highly impacted by their inconsistent frequency response.
+Sadly, their bass response is highly impacted by their inconsistent frequency response.

 Beyerdynamic DT 700 PRO X